By Jessica Ryan

 “It’s not about us.
 It’s about them.”

 “We had people come up afterward and say, ‘Geez, I’m a little surprised you didn’t challenge us more,’ and I said, ‘Did you see who was in the room?
-I mean, you can only go so far,” Maude said earlier this year, laughing.
+I mean, you can only go so far,” Maude said, laughing.
 “You can’t come across like a radical nutbar.
 It just doesn’t work.
 Already, a bunch of people think we’re slightly off.”

 Five and a half years before the presentation, he and his wife, Susan Quinn, had approached city council with a proposal to ban plastic bags in grocery stores; the idea never gained traction.